 But by the 1920s, the Palace Theatre became a musicals specialist.
 It held the third-longest run of the 1920s, the 665-performance No No Nanette, and hosted the Marx Brothers in 1922 performing a Broadway medley.
 Judi Dench starred in the original London production of Cabaret at the Palace in 1968.

-It suffered closure from war bombings like other theatres, but came back roaring with a wide selection of shows including plays, cabarets and pantomimes.
-Its biggest hit was the 1961 The Sound of Music which ran for 2,385 performances, it longest run to date.
-This kicked off the Palace Theatre’s long-term show history, as Jesus Christ Superstar took up residency there for eight years in the ‘70s, and Les Misérables ran for a whopping 19 years from 1985 before transferring to Queen’s Theatre.
+The Sound of Music ran for 2,385 performances, while Les Misérables ran from 1985 to 2004, before transferring to the Queen’s Theatre.
 It was at this point that the theatre was refurbished, with its paint stripped away to reveal glorious marble walls that were restored for its reopening.
 It’s since played host to larger-than-life shows Spamalot and Priscilla, Queen of the Desert.